What Does It Mean to Be Emotionally Available? And, Why Trauma Makes it Complicated

 • Staying self-contained is safer than reaching out

 The tricky part is that you can understand all of this intellectually and still freeze when someone gets close.
-You can want intimacy desperately and feel your body say "absolutely not" the moment it shows up.
+Failed relationships can also contribute to emotional unavailability, reinforcing fears and defensive patterns.
+You can want intimacy desperately and feel your body say “absolutely not” the moment it shows up.

 Tune in to The Complex Trauma Podcast for more on trauma recovery!